-he highly desirable 30-hour longcase Clock illustrated here is a rare London example and dates from around c1672.
-This longcase clock has stood untouched in a private collection for almost 60 years and is shown here in its unrestored condition.
+he small and highly desirable 30-hour longcase Clock illustrated here is a very rare and exceptionally early London example which dates from around c1672.
+This architectual ebonised longcase has stood untouched in a private collection for almost 60 years and is shown here in its unrestored condition.

 he 9.75 inch square brass dial with small winged cherub head spandrels to the four corners has a narrow chapter of 1.25 inches wide.
 It has a matchstick flower design for half -hour markers plus there are minute markings on the outside edge of the ring.
 The busy dial centre is beautifully engraved with tulip flowers and is signed within a lambrequin above the number VI.
 The dial engraving is of the highest London quality of the day.
 The high quality plated movement has four large ringed and knopped pillars.
 It survives in a very original condition including retaining all of its original wheel work, anchor escapement, wooden pulley and lead counter weight.
-It has lost its iron minute hand.
-The superb architectual ebonised case with side windows and side panels is of wonderfully small proportions standing only 6feet, 6" high with a 10 inch wiide trunk and is typical of the period.
+The superb architectual ebonised case with hood side windows has front and side panels.
+It is of wonderfully small proportions standing only 6feet, 6" high with a 10 inch wiide trunk.

 rivate Ownership of John Carlton-Smith between 1960-2017

 John Carlton-Smith purchased this Charles Rogers ebonised longcase clock in 1960 for his own private collection.
 The then owner (in 1960) had been a founding member of the AHS back in 1953 and was a highly respected and serious collector.
 John then kept the longcase clock untouched in his collection for almost 58 years, until December 2017 - when John sold the clock to me!